-A. Resignation of Conservator.
-Conservators who wish to resign must formally propose a competent successor and file a final accounting, subject to Court approval.

-B. Petitions for Appointment of Successor Conservator.
-Petitions for appointment of successor conservators must be accompanied by a Notification to Court of Address of Conservatee and Conservator and a Confidential Supplemental Information Form.

-C. Distribution of Assets.
+- A. Resignation of Conservator.
+Conservators who wish to resign must formally propose a competent successor and file a final accounting, subject to Court approval. - B. Petitions for Appointment of Successor Conservator.
+Petitions for appointment of successor conservators must be accompanied by a completed Confidential Supplemental Information Form. - C. Distribution of Assets.
 The order distributing assets must contain the name of the successor conservator, or, in the event the conservatee is deceased, the name of the personal representative and a list of the assets.

-[Rule 5.63 adopted effective 5/1/98; renumbered as Rule 6.63 effective 1/1/22; Rule 6.63 renumbered as 6.62 effective 7/1/24]
+[Rule 5.63 adopted effective 5/1/98; renumbered as Rule 6.63 effective 1/1/22; Rule 6.63 renumbered as 6.62 effective 7/1/24; amended 1/1/25]